- An app is free if users can download, use, and delete it without any additional fees

 - an entertainment application with video, audio, or text content;

 - games for children or adults.

 Many apps make money from user data by combining it with some other business model.
-The dating service Tinderhttps://play.google.com/store/apps/details?id=com.tinder&hl=ru&gl=US also makes money from users’ data, but this is not the only monetization model they use.
-At the same time, the app offers paid premium accounts.
+The dating service Tinder also makes money from users’ data, in addition to paid premium accounts.